terourou/terourou.github.io/content/outputs/intergenerational-analyses-using-the-idi.md

 affiliations:
 - COMPASS Research Center
 files:
+- title: "Intergenerational Analyses Using the IDI: An update"
-- "Intergen Intergenerational Analyses Using the IDI.pdf"
+  path: "Intergen Intergenerational Analyses Using the IDI.pdf"
 mbie_funded: true
 ---